altar tomb – A solid, rectangular, raised tomb or grave marker resembling ceremonial altars of classical antiquity and Judeo-Christian ritual.

 undressed – referring to a stone marker that has not had its surface completely smoothed or otherwise finished.

-upright stone – a grave marker that is placed upright, above the surface of the ground
+upright stone – a headstone grave marker that is placed upright, above the surface of the ground

 vault – a tomb; a modern concrete shell placed over a coffin to prevent sinking of the ground surface in a cemetery

-wedgestone – a style of grave marker, usually of stone but occasionally of concrete.
-A wedge stone, not surprisingly, is essentially wedge-shaped, so that the bottom surface lies flat on the ground, the back surface runs more or less vertically, and the top surface (with the inscription) slope from the top of the stone at its back to ground level at its front.
+wedgestone – a style of grave marker, usually of stone, occasionally of concrete, essentially wedge-shaped, so that the bottom surface lies flat on the ground, the back surface runs more or less vertically, and the top surface (with the inscription) slope from the top of the stone at its back to ground level at its front.